• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the recipe at the bottom for quantities.

-2. Olive Oil: I use olive oil in the bottom of my pot just to prevent any sticking or burning.
-I often receive questions about using butter instead, but would caution against this.
+2. Olive Oil: I often receive questions about using butter instead, but would caution against this.
 Butter has a lower smoke point than olive oil and we just don’t want your rice to burn.

 How to Make this Recipe